nixworks/public/news/2007/08/8/README.md

 ##### epoxy
 ### [ Powers Fasteners, the company that supplied the epoxy blamed for the Big Dig ceiling collapse in Boston, Massachusetts is indicted on a manslaughter charge. ](/news/2007/08/8/powers-fasteners-the-company-that-supplied-the-epoxy-blamed-for-the-big-dig-ceiling-collapse-in-boston-massachusetts-is-indicted-on-a-man.md)
-_Context: Big Dig ceiling collapse, Boston, Massachusetts, manslaughter by gross negligence, epoxy_
+_Context: manslaughter by gross negligence, epoxy, Big Dig ceiling collapse, Boston, Massachusetts_

-##### U.S.
+##### United States
 ### [ A United States raid and air strike on a Shiite militant base in Sadr City results in 32 deaths. ](/news/2007/08/8/a-united-states-raid-and-air-strike-on-a-shiite-militant-base-in-sadr-city-results-in-32-deaths.md)
 U.S. officials described it as the latest assault on a network linking Iraqi militants with money and bombs from Iran.

 ##### foot and mouth disease
 ### [ A third outbreak of foot and mouth disease has been discovered in southern England but a ban of sending animals to slaughter is lifted in most of the country. ](/news/2007/08/8/a-third-outbreak-of-foot-and-mouth-disease-has-been-discovered-in-southern-england-but-a-ban-of-sending-animals-to-slaughter-is-lifted-in-m.md)
-_Context: foot and mouth disease, England_
+_Context: England, foot and mouth disease_

 ##### tornado
 ### [ A tornado touches down in Brooklyn, New York just after dawn during a violent thunderstorm that dropped near three inches of rain in the New York City area, crippling the city's subway and commuter rail system during the morning rush hour. ](/news/2007/08/8/a-tornado-touches-down-in-brooklyn-new-york-just-after-dawn-during-a-violent-thunderstorm-that-dropped-near-three-inches-of-rain-in-the-ne.md)